-- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how Zarontin (ethosuximide capsules) affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert until you see how Zarontin (ethosuximide capsules) affects you.

 - Do not stop taking Zarontin (ethosuximide capsules) all of a sudden without calling your doctor.
-You may have a greater risk of side effects.
-If you need to stop Zarontin (ethosuximide capsules), you will want to slowly stop it as ordered by your doctor.
+You may have a greater risk of seizures.
+If you need to stop this drug, you will want to slowly stop it as ordered by your doctor.

 - Very bad and sometimes deadly blood cell problems may happen.
 You will need to have blood tests while you take Zarontin (ethosuximide capsules).
 Talk with your doctor.
 Tell your doctor right away if you have any signs of infection.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.